edom/work/edom.github.io/emacs.md

 - `RET` follows the link under cursor
 - `TAB` moves the cursor to the next link
 - `S-TAB` moves the cursor to the previous link
-- `l` (lowercase L) goes back to the previous page in your browsing history
+- `l` (small L) goes back to the previous page in your browsing history
 - `u` goes up to the parent page (of the current page)
 - `n` goes to the next page
 - `p` goes to the previous page